-14.2.6.
+16.2.6.
 Label the categories and subcategories

-The next step is to label or name your categories.
-It is important to do this before the development phase.
+It is important to label or name your categories before the development phase.

-An effective labeling scheme is important for all content areas.
 Keep the labeling as clear and concise as possible.
 Once you have decided on names for all categories and subcategories, it should be kept consistent throughout the website.